jmuller3140/weather-app/README.md

 ## The Weather App
   An application that can tell the 5 day weather forcast for a given city and/or region
 ## How to Buildit ;)
-  The Weather App was built using React.js bootstrapped using create-react-app, using npm to manage my project and its node modules
+  The Weather App was built using React.js bootstrapped using create-react-app, using npm to manage my project and its node modules:<br/>
-  Step 1: NPM environment is up and running
+  Step 1: NPM environment is up and running<br/>
-  Step 2: Pull project from Github
+  Step 2: Pull project from Github<br/>
-  Step 3: 'npm install'
+  Step 3: 'npm install'<br/>
-  Step 4: npm start
+  Step 4: npm start <br/>
     Note: I had to change the npm scripts command to 'react-scripts --max_old_space_size=4096 start' because by dev server was crashing on start up.
-This may have been possibly due to the giant cityID JSON file from OpenWeatherMap (still trying to figure it out the root of the issue).
+This may have been possibly due to the giant cityID JSON file from OpenWeatherMap (still trying to figure it out the root of the issue).<br/>
   Everything should work :D

 ## Thought Process